alassman/Brad1/README.md

 # Instructions for Setup

+You must switch to desktop_version branch in order to run the version that runs on a computer.

 You must run the following terminal commands on a Mac computer:

 	1. /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"